 G-Adventures is a small group adventure travel company that operates in more than 100 countries worldwide!

-I have walked the Inca Trail with G-Adventures, done the 4-day hike to The Lost City in the Columbian jungle, and explored Costa Rica among other things.
+I have walked the Inca Trail with G-Adventures, done the 4-day hike to The Lost City in the Columbian jungle, and explored Costa Rica for 2 weeks, among other things.

 1. The Cuba Explorer Tour With G Adventures 9 Days!

 Itinerary: Havana – Viñales – Cienfuegos – Trinidad – Santa Clara – Havana